Home Chemistry Element Metals

 Chemical Reactions of Metals

-The chemical reactions of metals depend on the reactivity of the metal.
+However, the chemical reactions of metals depend on the reactivity of the metal.
 For example, alkali and alkaline earth metals show high reactivity and react vigorously with dilute acids, oxygen, and water.

 Reaction of Metals with Oxygen